 The Company capitalizes costs associated with the development of internal use software at the point at which the conceptual formulation, design and testing of possible software project alternatives have been completed.
 The Company capitalizes employee compensation and related benefits and third party consulting costs incurred during the application development stage which directly contribute to such development.
 Such costs are amortized on a straight-line basis over three years.
-Software development costs acquired as part of the NFI Acquisition were amortized over one year.
+Software development costs acquired as part of the r8fin Acquisition are amortized over seven years and software development costs acquired as part of the r8fin Acquisition are amortized over one year.
 Costs capitalized as part of the Refinitiv Transaction pushdown accounting allocation are amortized over nine years.
 The Company reviews the amounts capitalized for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be fully recoverable, or that their useful lives are shorter than originally expected.
 Non-capitalized software costs and routine maintenance costs are expensed as incurred.

-As of March 31, 2023 and December 31, 2022, accumulated amortization related to software development costs totaled \$180.1 million and \$166.6 million, respectively.
-Amortization expense for software development costs was \$13.5 million and \$12.9 million for the three months ended March 31, 2023 and 2022, respectively.
+As of March 31, 2024 and December 31, 2023, accumulated amortization related to software development costs totaled \$238.0 million and \$222.5 million, respectively.
+Amortization expense for software development costs was \$15.6 million and \$13.5 million for the three months ended March 31, 2024 and 2023, respectively.